Uganda’s ‘taxi divas’ rise from COVID-19’s economic gloom

 Still, Kobusingye felt optimistic.
 “Despite whatever circumstance in the world, there will be need of something to reach somebody … And how does that happen?
 Through transport,” she said.

-She believed that a woman seeking to become a driver was more likely to want the opportunity more than any man.
-And she expected women to be more reliable.
+She believed that a woman seeking to become a driver was likely to want the opportunity more than any man.
+And she backed women to be more reliable.

 “Our ladies are extremely hardworking, very motivated, and I like their sense of pride when they do this work,” she said.
 “They do it with one heart compared to other people, and that’s the difference we have with our competitors.”

-Some clients agree.
+Some clients, who include men, agree.

 “The divas are always on time,” said Kampala-based auditor Jemimah Bamwebaze, a regular user.
 She also feels safer “being driven by a fellow woman.”